Redesigning Your Jewelry By Melting Your Gold - Part 1: Gold Colour and Karat - Pamela Lauz Jewellery

 Our priority is to create jewellery of the highest quality and this begins with the quality of our materials, including gold.
 When we assess our clients’ gold for melting, the original gold must meet these 3 requirements:

-1. Gold Colour and Purity
+1. Gold Colour and Karat

 2. Quantity of Gold